All Episodes

 Yeah, we're back again.

-Uh JD Vance will be talking about what happened with President Zelensky on Friday with me tonight.
+JD Vance will be talking about what happened with President Zelensky on Friday with me tonight.

 Pam Bondi is on tonight.

-She and Cash Patel got sandbagged.
+She and Kash Patel got sandbagged.

 And she has every intention.

-I've I've had a conversation and she said it publicly of releasing everything they have.
+I had a conversation and she said it publicly of releasing everything they have.

-And, you know, I just I urge people, just give people a little bit of time and space here.
+And, you know, I just urge people, just give people a little bit of time and space here.

 That does not surprise me.

-So I tend to give the benefit of the doubt, and we'll know in time, you know, just give it a few days and uh let's see when they turn this thing over.
+You know, just give it a few days and let's see when they turn this thing over.

 They were supposed to do it by Friday of last week.